WDI-SEA/react-development-course-materials/06-Redux-React-Hooks/01-intro-to-redux-lecture.md

 * With it, you can handle the initial render of the app by sending the state of an app to the server along with its response to the server request.
 The required components are then rendered in HTML and sent to the clients.

 * Ask an individual why it would be helpful to manipulate local storage.

+Next you'll be implementing Redux in a code along.
+This will help students further grasp the Redux concepts.

 </aside>